Zugspitze stopper puller

 The least known climb to the top of the Zugspitze

-The climb from the Eibsee via the Wiener Neustädter Hütte is the least frequently used of the classic Zugspitze routes.
-It is more demanding than the route through Reintal and less spectacular than the Höllental route.
-Nevertheless, it is not to be underestimated and forms, so to speak, "the golden mean" of the three classic Zugspitze ascents.
-The first 1,900 meters of altitude are climbed leisurely at the deep blue Eibsee lake.
-Over a steep ramp and numerous scree bands, the trail, which is partly secured with wire ropes, winds its way through the steep flank to the Wiener-Neustädter Hütte.
+The ascent from the Eibsee via the Wiener Neustädter Hütte is the "insider tip" of the classic Zugspitze trails.
+It is more challenging than the route through the Reintal valley and less spectacular than the Höllental route.
+Nevertheless, it should not be underestimated and forms the "golden mean", so to speak, of the three classic Zugspitz ascents.
+The first of the 1,900 m of ascent are tackled at a leisurely pace by the deep blue Eibsee lake.
+Over a steep ramp and numerous scree bands, the trail winds its way through the steep flank, partly secured with wire ropes, to the Wiener Neustädter Hütte.
 It lies hidden in the extensive Austrian Schneekar at 2,213 m.
-From here it is only a good two hours, but they have it in themselves.
-The key section, the steep chimney-like "Stopselzieher" right at the beginning is followed by many more, partly secured climbing passages until you reach the summit ridge and the "normal route" coming from the Zugspitzplatt at about 2,830 meters.
+From here, it's just over two hours, but it's a tough one.

 Program and schedule